 It doesn't matter how many hours you put in, if the output is so bland no-one remembers what you created.

-Your brand is just the collected memories that person has of interactions with your company.
+Your brand is the collected memories and emotions that person has from interacting with your company.

 Your aim as marketers and advertisers is to create meaningful moments of connection with the audience.
 If you're not doing that, all your efforts are for naught.